sanikapanika/post-anonymization-secrets-populator/README.md

 ## 🧱 Roadmap

-- [ ] Add PostgreSQL support
+- [ ] PostgreSQL support
-- [ ] Support for truncating tables before insert
+- [ ] Pre- and post-insert SQL hooks
-- [ ] Support pre- and post-insert hooks
+- [ ] YAML schema validation with type checks
-- [ ] YAML schema validation with error messages
+- [ ] Dry-run mode (no DB writes, just validate and log)

 ---

 ## 🤝 Contributing

 Contributions welcome!
-Please open an issue or pull request if you'd like to improve functionality, add database drivers, or expand YAML support.
+Feel free to open an issue or PR for bugfixes, new database drivers, or feature enhancements.

 ---

 ## 🛡️ License

-MIT — do whatever you want, just don’t break production.
+MIT — use freely, modify safely, and don’t leak your prod API keys.